 Backup4all supports incremental backups and offers a solution for the slow restore disadvantage.

-To keep the number of stored increments to a reasonable value and reduce the size of the backups, Backup4all provides two options: "Limit the number of stored backups" and "Merge stored backup to maintain the maximum limit" that can limit the number of stored backups.
+To keep the number of stored increments to a reasonable value and reduce the size of the backups, Backup4all provides two options: "Limit the number of backups" and "Merge backups" that can limit the number of stored backups.
 These two options will perform an internal merge to keep the number of stored incremental backups under the selected limit.